engkih/gigih-final-backend/README.md

 # Tokopedia Play (Backend)
 This project build for my generasi gigih midterm project.
+This project is the backend for the clone Tokopedia Play, it will return the value of videos, products, cand comments collection.
+We can add new comment documents to the comments collection.

 ## Dataase Structure
 The database is using MongoDB utulizing mongoose.
 The default database url was stored in ```.env``` file refered as ```DATABASE_URL```.
 The default value is :